WHAT IS A CHORIC FIGURE?

 The Designated Normal character of This Country is the Vicar.

-Basically, these choric characters say whatever the writers expect the audience might be thinking, or giving the sensible advice the audience would likely give, if this were a real life situation.
+Basically, these choric characters say whatever the writers expect the audience might be thinking.
+They issue sensible advice the audience would likely give.
 The designated normal character is inherently relatable and very useful.
 Oddball characters can be alienating, and when an audience sees there’s a ‘normal’ person who loves them, this helps us to love them, too.

 The Designated Normal character is also useful for various types of lampshading.
 “Now WHAT are you planning?
 Isn’t that utterly ridiculous?”
 The Designated Normal thereby functions to highlight the warped logic of the screwball characters, who must nevertheless run according to their own internal logic.
 Their internal logic must somehow be made apparent to an audience.